-Kernel Traffic is a group of newsletters, but it is also one particular newsletter that covers some activities of the linux-kernel mailing list, the main mailing list for Linux kernel development.
+Kernel Traffic was a group of newsletters, but it was also one particular newsletter that covers some activities of the linux-kernel mailing list, the main mailing list for Linux kernel development.

 KernelBook Project is a collaborative effort of open source and commercial developers to create a functional specifications guide to the Linux 2.3/2.4 kernel.
 This book in progress will be released online for peer review and will be published by Macmillan Computer Publishing under the Open Publishing License.